Be inspired with Recipes created by Chefs.

-The TV chef’s commitment to speaking openly about the sensitive topic comes months after fellow chefs, Jeremy Strode and Darren Simpson fell victims to mental health and sadly claimed their own lives.
+The TV chef’s commitment to speaking openly about the sensitive topic comes after fellow chefs, Jeremy Strode, Darren Simpson and Anthony Bourdain fell victims to mental health and sadly claimed their own lives.

 During an interview with Goodman Fielder Food Service, Adrian labelled the hospitality industry as a “lonely life” as he reflected on his 20-plus-year career.
 He joked that he and his colleagues call their wives a “chef’s widow” because they are never available for personal events due to the job’s long hours.

 The restaurant owner admitted that despite being in the profession for some time, missing out of important functions “leaves a little sour taste in your mouth,” he said.
 “It wears people down.
 I can say that missing out on these things, it disconnects you from regular life.

 “You are trying to fit in with a family that is already running a million miles per hour,” Adrian continued.
 “They are doing their thing, going to events and you feel like you are on the outside of it.
 It takes a tough person to get through that and not everyone is built for that sort of life,” he said.

 Along with the disconnection with normality, Adrian added the “hard work” and “long hours” also contribute to the increase of mental health conditions within the industry.
 “It’s long hours, it’s hot and sweaty, it is quite repetitive at times and it can be really stressful,” he said.

 “There are a lot of hard aspects to being a chef, but for most of us who are doing it, we enjoy it.
 It’s a pirate’s life but we love it.”
 Adrian went on to admit that signs of weakness are frowned upon within kitchens, contributing to the issue of chefs keeping their problems and issues to themselves.